Mid-Am Racing Series: Strasburg ownership era

 When the Strasburgs took over Mid American in 2006, the series was struggling with car counts and tracks willing to host races.
-The average car count average jumped from 20 entrants per race to 27.
-A season high 39 participants ran at the Milwaukee Mile during the Governor's Cup Weekend.
+The average car count average jumped from 20 entrants per race to 27, peaking at39 participants at the Milwaukee Mile during Governor's Cup Weekend.
 Several tracks have renewed relationships with the Mid-American Stock Car Series such as the Golden Sands Speedway, Marshfield Super Speedway, Dells Raceway Park and Road America.

 Gruenberg ownership era

 Dave Gruenberg took over ownership on October 22, 2014.
-Working with Gary Vercauteran, Doug Stasburg, and Julie Stasburg previously made this an easy transition.

-Teams were intrigued when series owner Dave Gruenberg revealed a 2017 schedule that would have them competing on consecutive days at a couple of very different venues.
-Veteran drivers and newcomers alike were sent into their respective think tanks to consider how best confront these challenges.
-On Thursday, May 25 a race was held on the 1 mile dirt oval of the Indiana State Fairgrounds.
-In a show of versatility, less than 24 hours later on May 26, the VERY same drivers AND cars took to the track 21 miles to the west, for 40 laps of feature racing on the pavement at the fast 5/8-mile Lucas Oil Raceway in Brownsburg, Indiana.
-Competing at the event was retired NASCAR star, Ken Schrader.
+Gruenberg revealed a 2017 schedule that would have teams competing on consecutive days at very different venues.
+For example, on Thursday, May 25 a race was held on the 1 mile dirt oval of the Indiana State Fairgroundsan, and less than 24 hours later on May 26, teams took to the track 21 miles to the west, for 40 laps on the pavement at the fast 5/8-mile Lucas Oil Raceway in Brownsburg, Indiana.